AMReX-Astro/workflow/sphinx_docs/source/olcf-workflow.rst

    # use jswait to wait for Castro to exit and then get the exit code
    jswait 1

-Finally, once the script is completed and saves as ``luna_script.sh``, we can submit it by:
+Finally, once the script is completed and saved as ``luna_script.sh``, we can submit it by:

 .. prompt:: bash